mozilla/bugbug/README.md

     ```
 3. Run the `repository.py` script, with the only argument being the path to the mozilla-central repository.

+Note: If you run into problems, it's possible the version of Mercurial you are using is not supported.
+Check the Docker definition at infra/dockerfile.commit_retrieval to see what we are using in production.

 Note: the script will take a long time to run (on my laptop more than 7 hours).
 If you want to test a simple change and you don't intend to actually mine the data, you can modify the repository.py script to limit the number of analyzed commits.
 Simply add `limit=1024` to the call to the `log` command.